 TGax Editor: Change the paragraph below of this subclause as follows (#CID 14239):

 When the HEMUEDCATimer[AC] of a non-AP HE STA reaches zero, then the STA may update the CWmin[AC], CWmax[AC] and AIFSN[AC] either to the values that are contained in the most recently received EDCA Parameter Set element sent by the AP to which the STA is associated, or to the values contained in the default dot11EDCATable if an EDCA Parameter Set element has not been received.
 An non- AP HE STA that sends a frame with OM Control field with the UL MU Disable subfield set to 1 as defined in 27.8.3 (Rules for transmit operating mode (TOM) indication) may set the HEMUEDCATimer[AC] for all its ACs to 0 on receiving an immediate acknowledegment from the OMI responder.
+The STA continues the current EDCA backoff procedure without modifying the CW[AC], QSRC[AC], QLRC[AC] or the backoff counter for the associated EDCAF, regardless of whether the HEMUEDCATimer[AC] has reached zero, until the STA invokes a new EDCA backoff procedure (see 10.22.2.2 (EDCA backoff procedure)).(#14239)

 TGax Editor: Insert the paragraph below in the appropriate location of subclause 3.2 (#CID 13670):

+High Efficiency (HE) basic service set (BSS): A BSS in which a Beacon frame transmitted by a HE station (STA) includes the HE Operation element.(#13670)

 27.16.1 Basic HE BSS functionality